rubencart/NES-img-captioning/README.md

 # Neural image captioning with (natural) evolution strategies

-This repo implements two algorithms that train the weights of an LSTM network for MSCOCO image captioning.
+This repo implements two algorithms that train the weights of an LSTM network for MSCOCO image captioning: NIC-ES, an evolution strategy inspired by the one in LINK, and NIC-NES, a natural evolution strategy inspired by LINK.

 ### Installation